Skip to content

 By Dr. Walter Zamarian Jr. · Updated: 02/18/2026

-Secondary Facelift in Londrina: specialized review for those who have already had a facelift
+Secondary Facelift in Brazil: specialized revision for those who have already had a facelift

-If you have already undergone a facelift and feel that the result did not meet your expectations — or that the effects of aging have returned over the years — know that there is a solution.
-The secondary facelift, also called revisional facelift, is a specialized surgery that I perform to correct unsatisfactory results or those that have simply aged naturally over time.
+If you have already undergone a facelift and feel that the result did not meet your expectations -- or that the effects of aging have returned over the years -- know that there is a solution.
+The secondary facelift, also called revision facelift, is a specialized surgery that I perform to correct unsatisfactory results or those that have simply aged naturally over time.

-Over more than twenty years of practice and more than eight thousand surgeries performed, I have received numerous patients seeking a review of their previous facelift.
+Over more than twenty years of practice as a facelift specialist in Brazil and more than eight thousand surgeries performed, I have received numerous patients seeking a revision of their previous facelift.
 Some had been operated on by other surgeons and were not satisfied with the result.
 Others had results that were excellent at the time, but time took its toll after ten or fifteen years.
-In both cases, the secondary facelift offers a real opportunity to regain facial harmony.
+In both cases, the revision facelift offers a real opportunity to regain facial harmony.
+International patients considering medical tourism in Brazil for a facelift correction will find here the experience and precision that this complex procedure demands.

 What differentiates the secondary facelift from a first surgery is the complexity.
 Operating on a face that has already been operated on requires a deep understanding of the altered anatomy, respect for scar tissue, and a meticulous surgical strategy.
-It is a surgery that few surgeons feel comfortable performing, but in experienced hands, it can deliver extraordinary results — often superior to the first procedure.
+It is a surgery that few surgeons feel comfortable performing, but in experienced hands -- such as those trained at the Ivo Pitanguy Institute -- it can deliver extraordinary results, often superior to the first procedure.

 Why the secondary facelift is different